fikus221/cmdforfelter/readme.md

 Usage Rules:

-Be sure to specify the author @Timage or @By filter bot
+Be sure to specify the author @Timage or @By felter bot

 Do not use for personal purposes.